 R. L. Panton, Incompressible Flow, 4th ed., Wiley (2013).

-Basic MATLAB, Python or equivalent knowledge to generate plots and solve differential equations numerically.
+Basic MATLAB, Scientific Python or equivalent knowledge to generate plots and use builtin functions to solve simple transcendental and differential equations numerically.